Catch a flick on a rooftop, in a garden, by the water or even at the MCG this summer. Melbourne has outdoor cinemas to satisfy all tastes.

-BYO picnic rug or cushion to this ever-popular outdoor event in the Royal Botanic Gardens throughout summer and beyond.
-A limited number of Bean Beds (yep, beds) are also available at Moonlight Cinema, hired on a first-in-first-served basis.
-There’s a licensed bar and catering on-site too, and friendly four-legged guests are welcome, so every human and furry pal is happy.
+Bring a picnic rug and cushion to this ever-popular outdoor event in the Royal Botanic Gardens.
+A limited number of bean beds are also available at Moonlight Cinema, hired on a first-in-first-served basis.
+There’s a licensed bar and catering on-site too, and friendly four-legged guests are welcome.

 South Wharf Pop-Up Cinema

 There are more deckchairs for cinematic chilling at the Common Man riverside restaurant-bar.
-Running to the very last day of summer, South Wharf Pop-Up Cinema is a super-relaxed garden party on Astroturf.
-The program is big on laughs and music, with films such as Pretty Woman and The Lego Movie.
+Running from January to March, South Wharf Pop-Up Cinema is a super-relaxed garden party on astroturf, featuring cocktails and a candy bar.
+The program is big on laughs and music, with a double screening on Valentine’s Day.

 Cinema at the ‘G

-Over two huge nights on 23 and 24 February, the iconic MCG will transform into the ultimate open-air cinema.
-This year’s movies on the giant scoreboard are heart-warming new release Wonder, and the sporting glory of Remember the Titans from 2000.
-All proceeds from Cinema at the ‘G will be donated to the Bank of Melbourne Neighbourhood Fund, which supports Victorian communities.
+Over two huge nights on 1 and 2 February, the hallowed turf of the MCG will transform into the ultimate open-air cinema, screening A Star is Born and Bohemian Rhapsody on the giant scoreboard screen.
+All proceeds from Cinema at the ‘G go to the Bank of Melbourne Foundation.

 Park Cinema at Docklands